npgsql/doc/doc/security.md

 First, you have to set up your PostgreSQL to receive SSL/TLS connections [as described here](http://www.postgresql.org/docs/current/static/ssl-tcp.html).

-Once that's done, specify `SSL Mode` in your connection string, setting it to either `required` (connection will fail if the server isn't set up for encryption), or `preferred` (use encryption if possible but fallback to unencrypted otherwise).
+Once that's done, specify `SSL Mode` in your connection string, setting it to either `Require` (connection will fail if the server isn't set up for encryption), or `Prefer` (use encryption if possible but fallback to unencrypted otherwise).

 Note that by default, Npgsql will verify that your server's certificate is valid.
 If you're using a